App Comparison

 Food Logging

-MyFitnessPal's core workflow is search-and-select from its 14 million entry database, supplemented by a barcode scanner that's now locked behind the $19.99/month Premium subscription.
+MyFitnessPal's core workflow is search-and-select from its 14-million-entry database, supplemented by a barcode scanner that's now locked behind the $19.99/month Premium subscription.
 The database is massive but crowd-sourced, which means accuracy varies entry to entry.
 Users routinely report incorrect macro data, duplicate entries for the same product, and limited serving-size options that make gram-level accuracy unnecessarily difficult.
+When you search for a common item like "chicken breast," you may see dozens of entries with wildly different calorie counts — and no reliable way to identify the correct one.

 Fuel eliminates the database dependency entirely.
-You log by photographing the health label, describing the meal in text, or speaking it — and the AI is the only one in the category that lets you correct and refine in natural language.
+You log by photographing the nutrition label, describing the meal in text, or speaking it — and the AI is the only one in the category that lets you correct and refine in natural language.
 "That was 150g not 200g," "add olive oil," "that was grilled not fried."
 The entry reflects what you actually ate, not what someone else submitted to a database three years ago.
+For packaged foods, photographing the label gives you the manufacturer's exact numbers — no scanning required, no paywall.

 Coaching & Insights

 Fuel is a coaching system.
 A live daily health score tracks five dimensions — calorie pacing, macro quality, micronutrient coverage, limits, and movement.
-A personalized morning recap tells you how yesterday landed.
-A weekly review with an explicit action plan tells you what to change next week.
+A personalized morning recap tells you how yesterday landed and what to focus on today.
+A weekly review with an explicit action plan tells you what to change next week based on your actual patterns.
 And a living plan timeline recalculates your goal date based on real adherence, not a static projection set at onboarding.
+When you slip, the system adapts.
+When you're ahead, it tells you.

 Apple Ecosystem